opencv/opencv/modules/ml/doc/expectation_maximization.rst

-Expectation-Maximization
+Expectation Maximization
 ========================

-The EM (Expectation-Maximization) algorithm estimates the parameters of the multivariate probability density function in the form of a Gaussian mixture distribution with a specified number of mixtures.
+The EM (Expectation Maximization) algorithm estimates the parameters of the multivariate probability density function in the form of a Gaussian mixture distribution with a specified number of mixtures.

-Consider the set of the feature vectors
+Consider the set of the
-:math:`x_1, x_2,...,x_{N}` : N vectors from a d-dimensional Euclidean space drawn from a Gaussian mixture:
+:math:`x_1, x_2,...,x_{N}` : N feature vectors?? from a d-dimensional Euclidean space drawn from a Gaussian mixture:

 .. math::